AymanElshehawy/db-fundamental/section-11-database-engines/innodb.md

 ### InnoDB:

+-  B+tree with indexes point to hte primary key and the PK points to the row
+- Replaces MyISAM
+- Default for MySQL & MariaDB
+- ACID compliant transactions support
+- Foreign keys
+- Tablespaces
+- Row level locking
+- Spatial operations
+- Owned by Oracle

 1. **Data Storage:**
     - InnoDB stores data in a clustered index called the "primary key" index, where the data rows are stored in the leaf nodes of the index itself.
     - It uses a dynamic row format, allowing for variable-length rows, which can be more efficient in terms of storage.